AppsFlyer: 37% of marketers are clueless on Apple’s IDFA change

 SKAdNetwork isn’t seen as a good way to measure results.
 Only a third of marketers said they were somewhat to very likely to adopt SKAdNetwork, with 46% of marketers unsure whether they will adopt Apple’s solution.

 About 21% of marketers expressed confidence about their capability to continue to use deterministic identifiers for measurement, either by using alternative identifiers like emails, or by finding new strategies to obtain permission to access the IDFA, such as by providing incentives.
+(Apple has said you can’t offer rewards in exchange for people giving up their privacy).

 The future of privacy